 Alligator forerunners and relatives have been around for a very long time.
-The largest was Deinosuchus, a 40 foot alligatoroid that lurked in coastal habitats all over North America around 70 million years ago.
-Damaged bones suggest that unwary dinosaurs were a regular part of the “terror croc’s” diet.
-Fortunately, today’s American alligators don’t come anywhere close to measuring up.
+The largest was Deinosuchus, a 40-foot alligatoroid that lurked in coastal habitats all over North America around 70 million years ago.
+Damaged bones suggest that unwary dinosaurs were a regular part of the “terrible crocodile's” diet.
+Fortunately, modern American alligators don’t come anywhere close to measuring up.

 A decade-long genetic study of Louisiana alligators found that some females paired with the same males multiple times, with one in particular choosing the same mate in 1997, 2002, and 2005.
 Even some females that mated with multiple partners still showed long-term fidelity to particular males.

 Alligators aren’t strict carnivores.
 They also eat fruit when they get the chance, and might be important seed-dispersers.
-That might not sound so scary at first, but watch this video of an alligator mashing a watermelon and tell me I’m wrong.
+That might not sound so scary at first, but just watch this video of an alligator mashing a watermelon.

 While on the lookout for alligators, you should remember to occasionally look up.
-American alligators, as well as several other species of crocodylian, are fairly accomplished climbers.
+American alligators, as well as several other species of crocodilian, are surprisingly accomplished climbers [PDF].
 As long as there’s enough of an incline for them to haul themselves up, gators can climb trees to get to a better basking spot, or get the drop on you, as the case may be.

 10. Alligators use tools to lure their prey.